MalakMHemdan/MoviesNight-project/README.md

 # Teamwork:

-This project was developed collaboratively with my tea
+This project was developed collaboratively with my team